Squarespace Review: What You Need To Know

 Squarespace has some of the best blogging of any website builder (second only to Wordpress.com).
 There are a long list of features: post tagging, categories, drafts, comments, moderation, customizable urls and more.
 The post editor is beautiful (see the screenshot).
 It has excellent support for teams of bloggers: you can add contributors with different roles (example: comment moderation, content editor) and contributors can even have multiple authors on a single post— a minor feature but handy for a team!
 Show Screenshot

 Google Docs and Mailchimp integrations, 19 different form field options, custom post-submit HTML and lightbox mode— a way to create a button that loads your form in a lightbox.
 Forms are submitted without a page load— which means Squarespace doesn’t provide an option to send your visitors to another URL after filling out the form.
 Show Screenshot

 There are a suite of beautiful apps: Commerce lets you manage your store.
-Blog (iOS) lets you compose blog posts and manage your blog.
-Metrics (iOS) gives you website analytics.
-Portfolio (iOS) lets you manage photos and galleries.
-They also have an Android app that is similar to their iOS Blog app.
+Blog lets you compose blog posts and manage your blog.
+Metrics gives you website analytics.
+Portfolio lets you manage photos and galleries— but it's iOS only.
 Having a suite of apps is great— rather than stuff everything into one app, they're able to make a beautiful interface for each use case.

 Squarespace generates several scaled versions of every image so that they look perfect (and load quickly) on retina and mobile devices.